NATIONAL CENTER FOR RELIGIOUS FREEDOM EDUCATION

 Religion is increasingly equated with bigotry in the United States.
 As a result, religious freedom is often viewed as a source of social division rather than a cornerstone of a successful society.
 If religious freedom is to be returned to its proper place in American society, the gateway is education.
 America’s high schools, colleges, and universities—which together educate some 40 million students each year—are overwhelmingly failing to teach the true meaning and value of religious freedom.

-In the midst of these challenges, RFI’s National Center for Religious Freedom Education is partnering with students, teachers, professors, administrators, and others in the education sector across this country to provide rigorous and engaging programs and materials to restore a proper understanding of America’s first freedom.
+In the midst of these challenges, RFI’s National Center for Religious Freedom Education is partnering with students, teachers, professors, administrators, and others in the education sector across the United States, and beyond, to provide rigorous and engaging programs and materials to restore a proper understanding of religious freedom.

 - Colleges and Universities: Curriculum development, public/academic conferences, internship program, dissertation fellowships, and more.